Updated on May 31st, 2022

 Dividend Investor Brokerage #1: Charles Schwab

-Charles Schwab has been considered by many reviewers as the best overall online stock broker of 2019, such as thebalance.com.
-Not only will this give you access to high-tech trading tools, but there are low fees, a range of investment options and highly rated customer service.
+Charles Schwab gives you access to high-tech trading tools, but there are also low fees, a range of investment options and highly rated customer service.
 The investment platform works online and through mobile applications, letting investors buy and sell securities, manage accounts, access research, enter transfers and evaluate a wide range of investment options.

 There are also several options for commission-free ETFs and mutual funds from the Schwab fund family and Schwab’s Select List.
-The trade fee of $4.95 is one of the lowest in the industry when buying and selling.
+Schwab offers $0 commissions on online trades.
 If you’re looking to avoid ATM fees, the Investor Checking account from Charles Schwab is also a great option.
 The mobile checking deposits compatible with Apple Pay and Google Pay.

 This bank offers no foreign transaction fees for using your debit card overseas, making it great for the frequent flyer.
 This gives you access to ATMs anywhere in the world, automatically reimbursing you for charges from outside banks worldwide.
 This account also comes with extra rewards such as no monthly fees, automatic transfers to avoid overdrafts, making it a worthwhile investment for you.